gepirvu/terraform_etas/Terraform/README.md

 It includes:

-* Azure Machine Learning Workspace with Private Link
+* Resource group
+* Virtual network and 4 subnets, 2 dedicated for Databricks
-* Azure Storage Account with VNET binding (using Service Endpoints) and Private Link for Blob and File
+* Azure Storage Account - Data Lake with VNET binding (using Service Endpoints) and Private Link for Blob and File
-* Data Lake
-* Azure Key Vault with VNET binding (using Service Endpoints) and Private Link
+* Azure Key Vault with VNET binding (using Service Endpoints) and Private Link + Secrets
-* Azure Container Registry
-* Azure Application Insights
+* Azure Data Factory + Linked Services
-* Virtual Network
-* Jumphost (Windows) with Bastion for easy access to the VNET
-* Compute Cluster (in VNET)
+* Azure Databricks + Cluster
-* Compute Instance (in VNET)
-* (Azure Kubernetes Service - disabled by default and still under development)

 ## Instructions